 The next program will be December 2016-May 2018.
 Applications for the 2016-2018 program will become available some time in November and will be due Friday, September 2, 2016 at 4pm.

 When does the program begin?
 What is the schedule for the entire 15 month program?

 The program begins in December, with the first class MDL190.
-The 15 month program schedule runs through the following March.
+The program schedule runs through the following April/May.
 Students are in classes and student lab at Phoenix College on Fridays from 8am - 4:30pm during the first spring and fall semesters.
-Students complete 6 months of clinical rotations scheduled late May through late August and late December through middle of March.
+Students complete 6 months of clinical rotations scheduled late May through late August and late December through April/May.
 Students average 40 hours per week during day shift hours, Monday-Friday, to complete their clinical rotations at clinical sites selected by the school.The exact schedule for the program courses and externships can be found within the program application.